Lineblocs/site/app/docs/quickstarts/pinless-conference.md

 ![Pinless Conference](/img/frontend/docs/pinless-conference/main.png)

 Pinless conferences allow you to create discussion rooms you and your team can access on demand.
-A basic pinless conference usually includes a dial in phone number and a set of assigned attendee numbers.
+A basic pinless conference usually includes a dial-in phone number and a set of assigned attendee numbers.

-In Lineblocs you can fully create basic and advanced pinless conferences as well as customize pinless conferencing workflows as per your needs
+In Lineblocs you can entirely create basic and advanced pinless conferences as well as customize pinless conferencing workflows as per your needs

-In this tutorial we will go over how to create a basic pinless conference using the Lineblocs flow editor.
+This tutorial will go over how to create a basic pinless conference using the Lineblocs flow editor.

 ## Getting Started

 1. In [Lineblocs dashboard](https://app.lineblocs.com/#/dashboard) click "Create" -> "New Flow"
 2. Enter a name for your flow
-3. Select "Pin Conference" template
+3. Select the "Pin Conference" template
 4. Click "Create"

 ## Setup Attendees

-By default the conference will be setup with no attendee numbers that can call into the conference.
+By default, the conference will be set up with no attendee numbers that can call into the conference.

-You can change the numbers your moderator and users will be using to join your conference by updating the access numbers used for your conference.
+You can change the numbers your moderator and users will be using to join your conference by updating the access numbers used for your meeting.

-To view your access numbers please click the "SetupAttendees" to bring up its options.
+To view your access numbers, please click the "SetupAttendees" to bring up its options.

 ![Access Numbers](/img/frontend/docs/pinless-conference/access-numbers.png)